nick-jonas/assemblejs/README.md

 $ assemble watch
 ```

-Automatically compiles your SASS files on save, lints your Javascript, starts a local Python web-server, and opens your browser pointed to it.
+Automatically compiles your SASS files on save, lints your Javascript, starts a local http web-server, and opens your browser pointed to it.

 ---